 NOTICE !!!
 To view any photo on this site at full size just click on the photo.
 After viewing, click your BACK button to go back and continue through this site.

 Fish the mouth of the 310 mile long St. Johns River at the mighty Jacksonville / Mayport Jetties for legal sized & oversized redfish, black drum, Spanish mackerel, bluefish, sea bass, black margates, mangrove snapper, whiting, trout, sharks, tarpon, Virginia croakers, my personal jetty favorite the light biting - ferocious fighting sheepshead and many, many more!

 Let Captain Vic teach YOU how to feel the bite and actually CATCH the elusive sheepshead.
 They are the striped ones in the photos on this page and the next fish below.
 One of the lightest biting fish to be such a scrapper in trying to get them to the boat!

 VERY STRONG - VERY TASTY.

 Jetties fishing is good year round and also good during the coldest winter months although fishing them depends greatly on the amount and direction of wind.
-Our best black drum, sheepshead, oversized redfish and whiting fishing is October through April although we catch these same species year round at the inlet.
+Our best black drum, sheepshead, oversized redfish and whiting fishing is October through April and then throughout May for the black drum and oversized redfish.
+Although, we also catch the same species year-round.
 It's just some months are prime-time for some species.